 The government is fed up with this capitalistic game and trows in a lot of buses that take the fixed routes taxis take.
 Same distance for 1 Peso or 5 in an airco bus.
 No more people looking for rides.
 Taxis half empty.
 They are loosing the fight they started.

 Punishment for drug offenders is severe if you are caught with drugs.
 You will spend a dozen years in a minus 5 star all-inclusive.
 And it’s not even in Varadero!
-You do not want these new friends.

 On the bright side